sihorton/appjs-appPackager/README.md

 ===========
 Download a pre-built AppJS package from [here](http://dists.appjs.org/) and extract somewhere.
-Then download a [zip of this repository](https://github.com/sihorton/appPackage/zipball/master) and extract the files into the "data" folder from the AppJS package.
+Then download a [zip of this repository](https://github.com/sihorton/appPackage/zipball/master) and extract the files into the "data" folder from the AppJS package, replacing the app.js with the one from this repository.
 When you then run the demo it will serve the app from the supplied "example.appjs" package.

 Detail